18721889353/sunshine/assets/install-en.md

 <br>

-2. Install sponge and its dependent plugins into the `GOBIN` directory.
+2. Install sunshine and its dependent plugins into the `GOBIN` directory.

 **✅ Install protoc**